cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 informed by algorithmic constraints.

-Data visualization also interacts with software engineering: not every visualization plays well with the rest of the code in your program and in your head.
+Data visualization also interacts with software engineering: not every visualization algorithm plays well with the rest of the code in your program and in your head.

 ### List of Techniques